Let’s be frank here.

 3. Creatively explore what you’re trying to avoid

 Spend time thinking about what feeling or state of being you’re trying to avoid.
 Go as deep as you can.
 For example, you might think you’re trying to avoid boredom, but if you go even deeper, you might find that what you really afraid of is loneliness.
 Or you might think that you’re afraid of being lonely, but what you’re really afraid of is emptiness and disconnection from your Soul.
 Common things people run away from include self-loathing and poor self-esteem, heartbreak, grief, depression, fear, anger, loneliness, and emptiness.
 Creatively expressing these thoughts and emotions will not only serve as a form of emotional catharsis but also a way to experience more clarity.
-I recommend journaling and art therapy as a way of diving into your innerscape.
+I recommend learning how to journal and art therapy as a way of diving into your innerscape.

 4. Face and embrace your demons